 Make the most of your time in London at top attractions and cultural icons with this 48-hour in London itinerary, with highlights including The London Eye, The View from The Shard and the Tower of London.
-Make sure to book ahead to secure The London Pass ticket, giving you access to many attractions in this itinerary.
+Make sure to book ahead to secure The London Pass or the Go City London Explorer Pass, giving you access to many attractions in this itinerary.

 Day 1: Scenic sightseeing and London landmarks